kbbpatidar/calculate_days/README.md

-# calculate_days
+# calculate_days - (Using Codeigniter)

-This calculator calculates the number of days between two dates without using PHP core functions.
+*** This calculator calculates the number of days between two dates without using PHP core functions.***

+General:

-I have been given challange to create interface for user in PHP to calculate date difference but WITHOUT using core functions of PHP.
+I have been challanged to create interface for user in PHP to calculate date difference WITHOUT using core functions of PHP.
+I was given liberty to choose any MVC so I choose (actually I love) codeigniter.

+** CODE directory consist whole codeigniter with my own custom code.

+Development:

 I figure it out two ways to do it.
 Please find two different solution to this problem.
 I hope this might help you.

+Controller:  code\application\controllers\Datediff.php
+Model: As I dont need to store anything on database side so I haven't created model.
+View: code\application\views\date_diff.php

+## Feel free to contact if anything is not clear.